 Fan Tray & Cooling¶

 The VELOS chassis implements front-to-back cooling/airflow, and it is recommended that customers install such that VELOS is not intaking hot airflow from other devices.
-The fan tray is removable if its needs to be replaced but should not be removed for long periods of time, as overheating may occur.
+The fan tray is removable if it needs to be replaced but should not be removed for long periods of time, as overheating may occur.

-In the initial release of VELOS most of the LCD functionality has not been implemented yet.
+In the initial release of VELOS most of the LCD functionality has not been enabled yet.
 The LCD will go through self-tests, and display the product name and F5 logo, but no diagnostics or configuration is supported at this time.
 The LCD assembly can be removed to gain access to the power supplies if needed.

 SX410 System Controller¶

 Each CX410 chassis ships with two SX410 system controllers already installed.
-They are not optional, and are not ordered separately.
+They are not optional and are not ordered separately.
 The system controllers perform two main functions:

-- They provide the active backplane connectivity and layer2 switching to all line cards (BX110)
+- They provide the active backplane connectivity, and layer2 switching to all line cards (BX110)

 - They operate in an active/active manner from a layer2 switching perspective